The Hero of Jonestown: Congressman Leo Ryan

 The word “if” was crucial.
 Temple members had to give consent to leave.
 Ted Patrick, an anti-cult leader in the seventies, at the request of family members, had rescued cult members whether they wanted to and had gotten in trouble with the law for it.
 After Temple members told Ryan they wished to leave, the congressman negotiated the release with Deputy Chief of Mission Richard Dwyer and Jones’ lawyers.

-To be sure, the typical person on the street associates Ryan’s plan with failure.
+To be sure, most people associate Ryan’s plan with failure.
 This is understandable but misguided.

-Put yourself in Ryan’s shoes, and ask how you could have anticipated the black swan event of November 18.
+Put yourself in Ryan’s shoes.
+How could you have anticipated the black swan event of November 18?
 Jones’ abuse of his followers was well documented, while any killings he may have ordered were speculative.

 Ryan could not control his investigation’s outcome.
 Yet he could control its process, and it was exemplary.